sashank6/Addon-Tests/README.md

 If you have cloned this project already then you can skip this, otherwise you'll need to clone this repo using Git.
 If you do not know how to clone a GitHub repository, check out this [help page] (https://help.github.com/articles/cloning-a-repository/) from GitHub.

+If you think you would like to contribute to the tests by writing or maintaining them in the future, it would be a good idea to create a fork of this repository first, and then clone that.
+GitHub also has great instructions for [forking a repository] (https://help.github.com/articles/fork-a-repo/).

 ###Create or activate a Python virtual environment
 You should install this project's dependencies (which is described in the next step) into a virtual environment